The Amaranth Keto Guide- Intro

 Minerals and electrolytes

 One common error is forgetting about minerals and electrolytes, which can lead to not feeling well or the “keto flu”.
 To mitigate this, make sure you increase your salt intake to counteract the water loss that commonly happens when starting the keto diet.
 Drink lots of water and get lots of rest as your body transitions.
-Bone broth is a a great whole food source minerals and electrolytes and you can even try coconut water (some people will be okay with the small amount of sugar).
+Bone broth is a a great whole food source minerals and electrolytes, you can also try dark leafy greens and our favourite- avocados.
+Sodium intake is very important.
+Sodium levels go down drastically during a keto diet and dehydration will contribute to flu like symptoms.
+Make sure you are getting 5-7 grams of sodium per day (1 tsp of sea salt is about 2 grams).
 For more information on the keto flu and how to avoid symptoms, check out this great resource from Keto Academy.

 Supplements are an easy and affordable way to get in those electrolytes, make sure to choose ones with minimal additives and artificial sweeteners.
 Ultima brand has a good line with minimal fillers and added minerals.
 Lastly, don’t forget your veggies!
 There are many low carb high mineral greens such as spinach, kale, swiss chard, collard greens bok choy, broccoli etc. that will also give you much needed fiber and vitamins.